nathaneastwood/fablore/src/main-story/04-monarch/harbinger-of-the-abyss.md

 A slight, pale man rounded the corner, his gaunt face a study in sharp angles and leaden skies.
 As his steely-grey eyes met Levia's gaze, his expression turned dour, lips twisting into a grimace.

 You."
 The stranger sighed, tone dripping with distaste.
-"I had plans for her, but you—this changes our strategy entirely.
+"I had plans for her, but you-this changes our strategy entirely.
 No matter; far too late to change that now.
 You are powerful, in your own way...
 Perhaps we might use you, instead."
 He extended one hand towards her, something clasped within his palm, foolishly ignoring the rage which rippled across Levia's countenance.
 When her gaze settled on his outstretched hand, something burned at the corners of her vision, the singe of shadow aether a familiar assault on her senses.

 _Here_ was the same power, the same dark influence that she'd come to know so well.
 Levia could almost hear the Lady's laughter, could almost taste the black blood on the back of her tongue.

 "Come with me," the man continued, dark gaze falling to Levia's curled talons.
 "I can offer you power, make you even stronger.
-The power you laid claim to today is but a fraction of—"
+The power you laid claim to today is but a fraction of-"

 Snarling, Levia lunged towards the strange visitor, slamming him against the nearest wall.
 Her clawed fingers cut easily into his flesh, shreds of fabric hanging from his battered skin as Levia drove her hand into his chest, elbow-deep in the man's ribcage.
 She felt the staccato rhythm beat against her palm, his muscles seizing as blood vessels burst beneath her pointed talons, and then she tore the stranger's heart from his chest.